emmanuelroecker/js-leaflet-animated/README.md

 ## Description

-Move a marker along a polyline at a specific rate (meter per second)
+Move a marker along a polyline at a specific rate (meter per second).

-When mouse over marker pause, and restart when mouse out
+When mouse over marker pause, and restart when mouse out.

-At the end of path, marker restart in reverse path
+At the end of path, marker restart in reverse path.

+if page becomes invisible, animation stop.

 ## Sample code